 Commands & Colors: Napoleonics → Commands & Colors: Napoleonics Expansion: The Prussian Army

-The Prussian Army is a Coalition expansion for Commands & Colors Napoleonics.
+The Prussian Army is a Coalition expansion for Commands & Colors Napoleonics (a copy of which is required to play).

 During the Seven Years’ War, small Prussia under Frederick the Great defeated the armies of Austria, Russia, and France to increase the size of its territories two fold and become a major power in Europe.
 But in spite of Prussia’s reputation as a formidable fighting nation, Prussia withdrew from the First Coalition as an active opponent of the French Revolution and remain on the sidelines until the Fourth Coalition in 1806.